loginaway/loginaway.github.io/index.md

 ## Jiayang Cheng

-Hi there, I am a junior student at Fudan University, majoring in Data Science.
+Hi there, I am a junior student at Fudan University, majoring in Data Science, supervised by Prof. Deqing Yang.